henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseManCuration.md

 ## Jamboree

-For this exercise, we have set up a specific [Webapollo](http://bils-web.imbim.uu.se/drosophila_melanogaster_jamboree_exercise/selectTrack.jsp) instance of a drosophila melanogaster annotation of the chromosome 4 we done using maker.
+For this exercise, we have set up a specific [Webapollo](http://bils-web.imbim.uu.se/drosophila_melanogaster_jamboree_exercise/selectTrack.jsp) instance of a drosophila melanogaster annotation of the chromosome 4.

 The tracks available are:

-- augustus\_abinitio : an annotation ourely abinitio done with augustus
+- Augustus : a pure ab initio annotation using Augustus.
-- maker\_abinitio\_model\_cufflinks\_protein\_hints
-- maker\_abinitio\_cufflinks\_protein\_model
+- maker\_Cuff\_Prot\_Abinit : A maker annotation using Ab initio and Evidence-based approach.
+- uniprot_swissprot : track of reviewed proteins aligned by Maker (Swissprot 01/2015).
-- protein2genome : protein aligned by maker during the annotation process
+- dmel_larva3.chr4 : RNAseq data (bam file) aligned to the genome by tophat.
-- cufflinks2genome : cufflinks transcript aligned by maker during the annotation process
+- cufflinks_larva4 : A cufflinks transcript assembly aligned by maker during the annotation process
-- dmel\_larva3.chr4 : A bam file of reads aligned using tophat.
-These reads have been used to perform the cufflinks assembly

-We loaded the bb annotation as "user-created Annotations" track (top track).
-We judged the quality of this annotation against the Ensembl annotation using genometools.
-Here is the result:
--
--
--
--
--

-Your aim is to improve this annotaion by manualy curation using the all the evidence available.
-At the end of this practical session we will compare again the annotation against the Ensembl annotation.
-It will allow to judje the work done during the time you had.
+A genomic region of the chrosmosome is assigned to each of you.
+Your aim is to manualy annotate your assigned part using all the information available in the different tracks.
+Genomic region has been assigned without any biological consideratio.
+So, if genes straddle two regions don't stop you at the end of yours :).

+NOTES: Isoforms are allowed.
+Start each gene annotation by dragging-and-dropping the gene model that you think be the best.

+Sanea			50 000 - 108 000
+Linnéa  		108 000 - 166 000
+Ahmed Sayadi	166 000 - 224 000
+Marcela			224 000 - 282 000
+Per 			282 000 - 340 000
+Ramesh 			340 000 - 398 000
+Ahmed Elewa		398 000 - 456 000
+Nima 			456 000 - 514 000
+Sangeet 		514 000 - 572 000
+Juan			572 000 - 630 000
+Guilherme 		630 000 - 688 000
+Voichita 		688 000 - 746 000
+Amna 			746 000 - 804 000
+Hafdis  		804 000 - 862 000
+Daniil 			862 000 - 920 000
+Hector 			920 000 - 978 000
+kun 			978 000 - 1 036 000
+Shady 			1 036 000 - 1 094 000
+Natalia V 		1 094 000 - 1 152 000
+Yao 			1 152 000 - 1 210 000
+Enrichetta 		1 210 000 - 1 268 000

 The work you performed was only on small genome portion (1,3 Mbp).
-That gives you a flavour of the time cost to do a manual curation on a small genome.
-Do you imagine the amount of work needed to curate manualy a big genome (>1 Gbp) ?
+That gives you a flavour of the time cost to do a manual curation on a small genome, and an idea of the amount of work needed to manually curate a big genome (>1 Gbp).